Ulster Scots dialect: Names

 While once referred to as Scotch-Irish by several researchers, that has now been superseded by the term Ulster Scots.
-Speakers usually refer to their vernacular as 'Braid Scots', 'Scotch' or 'the hamely tongue'.
-Since the 1980s Ullans, a neologism popularized by the physician, amateur historian and politician Ian Adamson, merging Ulster and Lallans, the Scots for Lowlands, but also an acronym for “Ulster-Scots language in literature and native speech” and Ulstèr-Scotch, the preferred revivalist parlance, have also been used.
-Occasionally, the term Hiberno-Scots is used, but it is usually used for the ethnic group rather than the vernacular.
+Speakers usually refer to their vernacular as 'Big Scots', 'Scotch' or 'the hamely tongue'.
+Since the 1980s Ullans, a neologism popularized by the physician, amateur historian and politician Ian Adamson, merging Ulster and Lallans, the Scots for Lowlands, but also an acronym for "Ulster-Scots language in literature and native speech" and Ulstèr-Scotch, the preferred revivalist parlance, have also been used.
+Occasionally, the term Habitual-Scots appears, whether for the vernacular or the ethnic group.

 Speaker population and spread

 During the middle of the 20th century, the linguist Robert John Gregg established the geographical boundaries of Ulster's Scots-speaking areas based on information gathered from native speakers.
 By his definition, Ulster Scots is spoken in mid and east Antrim, north Down, north-east County Londonderry, and in the fishing villages of the Mourne coast.
 It is also spoken in the Laggan district and parts of the Finn Valley in east Donegal and in the south of Inishowen in north Donegal.
 Writing in 2020, the Fintona-born linguist Warren Maguire argued that some of the criteria that Gregg used as distinctive of Ulster Scots are common in south-west Tyrone and were found in other sites across Northern Ireland investigated by the Linguistic Survey of Scotland.

 The 1999 Northern Ireland Life and Times Survey found that 2% of Northern Ireland residents claimed to speak Ulster Scots, which would mean a total speech community of approximately 30,000 in the territory.
 Other estimates range from 35,000 in Northern Ireland, to an "optimistic" total of 100,000 including the Republic of Ireland (mainly the east of County Donegal).
 Speaking at a seminar on 9 September 2004, Ian Sloan of the Northern Ireland Department of Culture, Arts and Leisure (DCAL) accepted that the 1999 Northern Ireland Life and Times Survey "did not significantly indicate that unionists or nationalists were relatively any more or less likely to speak Ulster Scots, although in absolute terms there were more unionists who spoke Ulster Scots than nationalists".

-In the 2021 census of Northern Ireland, 115,088 people (6.27% of the population) stated that they can speak, read, write and understand Ulster Scots and 190,613 people (10.38% of the population) reported having some ability in Ulster Scots.
+In the 2021 census of Northern Ireland, 20,930 people (1.14% of the population) stated that they can speak, read, write and understand Ulster Scots, 26,570 people (1.45% of the population) stated they can speak but cannot read or write Ulster Scots, and 190,613 people (10.38% of the population) reported having some knowledge of it.